Annealed quantitative estimates for the quadratic 2D-discrete random matching problem: Introduction and statement of the main results

 extended later by Talagrand in \cite{talagrand1992ajtai} for clouds of i.i.d. points which are distributed accordingly to more general common law.
 A recent breakthrough was obtained within the physics community by Caracciolo, Lucibello, Parisi and Sicuro in \cite{caracciolo2014scaling}, and further developed by Caracciolo and Sicuro in \cite{caracciolo2015scaling} and by Sicuro in \cite{sicuro2017euclidean}, where the asymptotics of the cost are formally derived thanks to a novel PDE approach and optimal transport theory rather than combinatorics.
 A couple of years later, in general $2$-dimensional compact Riemannian manifolds without boundary, the first-order asymptotic has been rigorously justified by Ambrosio, Stra and Trevisan in \cite{ambrosio2019pde} for i.i.d. uniform samples and recently extended by Ambrosio, Goldman and Trevisan in \cite{ambrosio2021quadratic} for samples distributed accordingly to more general laws which are absolutely continuous (with H\"older continuous density) w.r.t. the volume measure $\dd \mathrm{m}$, leading to

 where $|\mathcal{M}|$ denotes the Lebesgue measure of $\mathcal{M}$.
 The case $n\neq m$ with $n,m\uparrow\infty$ with similar rates is also covered, see \cite[Theorem 1.2]{ambrosio2021quadratic}.

-The novel approach introduced in \cite{caracciolo2014scaling}, later revised in \cite{benedetto2020euclidean} consists on a linearization of the Monge-Amper\'e equation that allows for an explicit description of the cost thanks to the linearized proxies (see Section \ref{MainResultSection} for more details).
+The novel approach introduced in \cite{caracciolo2014scaling}, later revised in \cite{benedetto2020euclidean}, consists in a linearization of the Monge-Amp\`ere equation that allows for an explicit description of the cost thanks to the linearized proxies (see Section \ref{sec:lin} for more details).
 The aim of this work is to quantitatively justify the linearization ansatz in terms of convergence of the approximating minimizers of \eqref{eq:transintr} towards the optimal ones.
 In particular, we are interested in the case where the points are identically distributed with a common law $\rho\,\dd\m$ (where we recall that $\dd\m$ denotes the volume measure) and $\rho$ satisfies for some $\lambda,\Lambda>0$

 To the best of our knowledge, there are only few results on the asymptotic behavior of the transport map and they are so far limited to the case of i.i.d. uniform samples in the study of the semi-discrete matching problem (that is couplings between $\mu^n$ and $\dd\m$), see the work of Ambrosio, Glaudo and Trevisan in \cite{ambrosio2019optimal}.
 In connection with this work, quantitative estimates on the optimal map for the matching between the Lebesgue measure and Poisson clouds have been obtained by Goldman, Huesmann and Otto in \cite{GHO1} and Goldman and Huesmann in \cite{GH}.